Alejogb1/job-board/blog-data/operator-in-verilog.md

 ```
 And finally this is a very simple example of using a ternary operator to select between two values

-Okay so there is a lot more ground to cover like operator precedence type casting and sign extension but I'm pretty sure we are already stretching the limits of a simple stackoverflow post If you are interested in really diving deep I would highly recommend checking out "Digital Design and Computer Architecture" by David Money Harris and Sarah L Harris Its a great book which helped me a lot back in the day It gives a very clear understanding of the fundamental concepts behind hardware design using the verilog language It also includes many practical examples and is written by actual experts
+ so there is a lot more ground to cover like operator precedence type casting and sign extension but I'm pretty sure we are already stretching the limits of a simple stackoverflow post If you are interested in really diving deep I would highly recommend checking out "Digital Design and Computer Architecture" by David Money Harris and Sarah L Harris Its a great book which helped me a lot back in the day It gives a very clear understanding of the fundamental concepts behind hardware design using the verilog language It also includes many practical examples and is written by actual experts

 Another book you might want to check is “Computer Organization and Design” by Patterson and Hennessy It’s not verilog specific but it will help you build a more solid understanding of the underlying hardware concepts which is critical when writing verilog code Trust me the better you understand the hardware the easier it will be to describe the hardware in verilog